 7. Saint Louis University Madrid Campus

 We hope that this article on cheap universities in Madrid was helpful.
-To know more information on studying abroad, check out the Study in Spain and Available Programs for International Students pages.
+To learn more about studying abroad, check out the Study in Spain and Available Programs for International Students pages.